devinit/datahub/packages/app/readme.md

 -  The static folder is a composition of assets in the UI package & those only native to the app package.
 Use `` lerna run cp-assets `` to sync the assets in app package with those in UI package

 - We are building on top of next.js see next.config.js for configs.

+- `` lerna run build-fragment `` to build out a fragment json for grapqhl union types